What are Product Types

 Example 3 - Dangerous Goods Handling

-Similar to different temperature zones, you may have two types of products: Dangerous Goods and Non-Dangerous Goods, each of which need to be stored in specific areas.
+Similar to different temperature zones, you may have two types of products: General and Dangerous Goods, each of which needs to be stored in a specific area.

 Now, create both products and warehouse locations of the different types.
-Make sure when adding the Warehouse Locations that you do not allow them to store stock of the other type, for example: A Non-Dangerous Goods location should not be allowed to store a Dangerous Good.
+Make sure when adding the Warehouse Locations that you do not allow them to store stock of the other type, for example, A general location should not be allowed to store a Dangerous Good.

 Example 4 - Different rates for different pallet sizes